 We have to start with something slightly counter-intuitive.
 Bear with me.

-1. Since each element can only have one advanced animation with the same trigger assigned, we need to drop “a hot spot” (element available in General Web UI library) anywhere outside of the canvas.
+1. Since each element can only have one advanced animation with the same trigger assigned, we need to drop “a hot spot” (element available on the side panel or with “H” shortcut) anywhere outside of the canvas.

 2. Now click on your hamburger icon and enter into edit mode of your advanced animation.